Wider cars mean drivers struggle to get in and out when parked – study

 Other examples of expanding cars include the Vauxhall Corsa (up 24cm to 177cm), the Nissan Qashqai (up 6cm to 184cm) and the Hyundai Tucson (up 4cm to 187cm).

-Two out of five (40%) respondents to a survey commissioned by Churchill Motor Insurance said they have to squeeze themselves into their car when parked next to another vehicle at least once a month.
+Two out of five (40 per cent) respondents to a survey commissioned by Churchill Motor Insurance said they have to squeeze themselves into their car when parked next to another vehicle at least once a month.

-Some 22% claimed they have resorted to climbing into their parked car via the boot on at least one occasion.
+Some 22 per cent claimed they have resorted to climbing into their parked car via the boot on at least one occasion.

-Nearly a third (32%) of those questioned said they drive a bigger vehicle than five years ago.
+Nearly a third (32 per cent) of those questioned said they drive a bigger vehicle than five years ago.

 The most common reasons for doing so included wanting more internal space for comfort, liking the design of a larger vehicle, and requiring more space for leisure and work equipment.